jlant/cookiecutter-python-package-template/README.rst

    source venv/bin/activate

-3. Install the development dependenices listed in the `pyproject.toml` file in editable mode
+3. Install the *development* dependenices listed in the `pyproject.toml` file in editable mode

 .. code:: bash

    python -m pip install -e ".[dev]"

-4. Confirm the package can be run from the Click_ command line interface:
+4. Confirm the package can be run from the Click_ command line interface

 .. code:: bash